k21/MarathonKit/README.md

 ------------

 After cloning the repository, run `make` to build a static library.
-If everything goes smoothly, this should create a `libMarathonKit.a` file in the root of the repository that you can link with your other sources.
+If everything goes smoothly, this should create a `libMarathonKitCore.a` file in the root of the repository that you can link with your other sources.
 To use the library in your program, set the include path to `$MARATHON_KIT_DIR/include` (where `$MARATHON_KIT_DIR` is the path to the root of the MarathonKit repository) and then include its header files using for example